 When is the application due?

-Please send in your application by August 1st to receive funds for the 2017 Spring Semester.
+Please send in your application by August 1st to receive funds for the Fall 2017 Semester.

 According to the business magazine Entrepreneur, as you move into adulthood your credit score replaces your SAT score as the number that defines you to institutions.
 As a current college student you know all too well how it feels to be judged based on a number.
 This does not end after you finish college.
 Those who have high credit scores have no trouble finding funds when they are in need but many are not so lucky.